EnVision-Research/LucidDreamer/README.md

 </details>

+## 🔧 Training Instructions

+Our code is now released!
+Please refer to this [**link**](resources/Training_Instructions.md) for detailed training instructions.

 ## 🚧 Todo

-- [ ] Release the training codes
+- [x] Release the basic training codes
+- [x] Release the guidance documents
-- [ ] Release the guidance documents
+- [ ] Release the training codes for more applications

-Coming soon!

 ## 📍 Citation
 ```